 FINDING THE FITTEST ON EARTH

 Several unique characteristics define the CrossFit Games.
-The Games change every year, and the details are not announced until right before each event.
+The Games change every year and oftentimes, the details are not announced until right before each event.
 Athletes train year-round for a competition that is almost completely a mystery.
-When they reach the StubHub Center, they put their training and mental fortitude to the test and take on a rigorous, broad-ranging test of overall physical capacity.
-After four days, the Fittest on Earth™will have clearly distinguished themselves.
+When they reach the Games, they put their training and mental fortitude to the test and take on a rigorous, broad-ranging test of overall physical capacity.
+At the close of competition, the Fittest on Earth™will have clearly distinguished themselves.

 With the four-time champion retired to team competition, and a wave of changes to the sport, 2015 ushered in a new era.